Answered By: Brandon Kamin

 1. Start out at our main page.

-2. To the right, under Databases by Subject select Browse All Databases.
+2. To the right, at the bottom of the blue "Popular Databases" box select Browse All Databases.

-3. On the A-Z Databases page, select the middle dropdown menu titled All Database Types
+3. On the A-Z Databases page, select the right dropdown menu titled Type of Database

-5. Once selected, navigate through the list of databases and identify the one that would best correlate to your topic.
+5. Scroll down the page through the list of databases and identify the one that would best correlate to your topic.

 If you have any additional questions, feel free to reach out to us at (434) 582-2220 or at research@liberty.edu.